Bradley Cooper: 2018–present: Expansion to filmmaking

-For the film, Cooper received a National Board of Review Award for Best Director and two Golden Globe nominations, for Best Actor in a Drama and Best Director.
+For the film, Cooper received a National Board of Review Award for Best Director and two Golden Globe nominations for Best Actor in a Drama and Best Director.
 Cooper earned two Grammy nominations for "Shallow": Record of the Year and Best Pop Duo/Group Performance (winning the latter).
 The soundtrack as a whole received seven Grammy nominations across two different ceremonies.
-At the 72nd British Academy Film Awards, A Star Is Born received seven nominations, five of which were for Cooper: Best Film, Best Direction, Best Actor in a Leading Role, Best Adapted Screenplay and Best Film Music, winning only the last of these.
+At the 72nd British Academy Film Awards, A Star Is Born received seven nominations, five of which were for Cooper: Best Film, Best Direction, Best Actor in a Leading Role, Best Adapted Screenplay, and Best Film Music, winning only the last of these.
 As a result, Cooper became the first person with five nominations in a single ceremony in BAFTA's history.
-Cooper was also nominated for three Academy Awards: Best Picture, Best Actor and Best Adapted Screenplay.
-He later remarked that he was "embarrassed" by his failure to gain a directing nomination at the ceremony.
+Cooper was also nominated for three Academy Awards: Best Picture, Best Actor, and Best Adapted Screenplay.
+He later remarked he was "embarrassed" by his failure to gain a directing nomination at the ceremony.

 Cooper next reunited with Clint Eastwood in The Mule (2018), a crime film based on the life of World War II veteran Leo Sharp in which Cooper played a DEA agent.
 In 2019, Cooper co-produced Todd Phillips's psychological thriller Joker, starring Joaquin Phoenix.
 It grossed over $1 billion worldwide, making it the highest-grossing R-rated film of all time, and earned him nominations for an Academy Award for Best Picture and a BAFTA Award for Best Film.
+Two years later, he dissolved his producing partnership with Phillips, and was not involved in the film's 2024 sequel.
 Cooper returned as Rocket in Avengers: Endgame (2019), which briefly became the highest-grossing of all time.

 Both of Cooper's 2021 releases – the coming-of-age comedy drama Licorice Pizza and the psychological thriller Nightmare Alley – received critical acclaim, but fared poorly at the box office.
-In his eight-minute role of film producer Jon Peters in Paul Thomas Anderson's Licorice Pizza, Jenelle Riley of Variety found Cooper to be a "scene-stealer".
+In his eight-minute role as film producer Jon Peters in Paul Thomas Anderson's Licorice Pizza, Jenelle Riley of Variety found Cooper to be a "scene-stealer".
 Riley wrote he "somehow manages to be both absurd and menacing.
 It's the rare scene that is almost too intense to watch, yet you also don't want it to end."
 Nightmare Alley, an adaption of William Lindsay Gresham's namesake novel, cast Cooper as an ambitious carnival worker, for which he took boxing lessons and performed his first full frontal nude scene, which he found challenging.
 Owing to the COVID-19 pandemic, the film took a long time to finish.
 Reviewing his films in 2021, critic Charles Bramesco opined Cooper gave "his most vulnerable and harrowing performance to date" in Nightmare Alley.
 Cooper garnered a fourth nomination for the Academy Award for Best Picture for producing the film.